hellsmile/hellsmile/README.md

 <p align="center"> im always free to c+h, u dont need to ask or anything. i love cuddles

+<p align="center"> i dont block ppl so if u cant see me URE the one who hid me

 <p align="center"> if i leave randomly im most likely drained and will be back later or my phone died